oracle/oci-native-ingress-controller/GettingStarted.md

 ALLOW <subject> native-ingress-controller to read public-ips in tenancy ALLOW <subject> native-ingress-controller to manage floating-ips in tenancy Allow <subject> to manage waf-family in compartment <compartment-id>
+Allow <subject> to read cluster-family in compartment <compartment-id>

 Policy scope can be broadened to Tenancy or restricted to a particular location as shown below: allow <subject> to manage load-balancers in tenancy